Bman69youknowit696969/Bman69youknowit696969/README.md

 - 💞️ I’m looking to collaborate on ...
 Well, I'm open to anything...
 - 📫 How to reach me ...gmail, or via github, if possible... gmail: bpeterson30@newcountryschool.com WARN ME VIA GITHUB OR IN SAID EMAIL so I do not mistake it for spam and delete it.
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I am a great gamer.
-(I don't know what to put)
+(I don't know what to put) Well actually I use a school chromebook, that is moderated, our firewall is securely, though its a small charter school with about 130 students, so maybe I could get some help with getting around it?
+Contact me regarding that for more info.

 <!---
 Bman69youknowit696969/Bman69youknowit696969 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.